sal55/langs/Mosaic/readme.md

 Available from www.bcas.freeuk.com/bb.exe

-(Problems have been reported downloading this via Opera (not a valid executable.
+(Problems have been reported downloading this via Opera (not a valid executable).
 Possibly 'bb' has some special meaning to Opera.
 If so try via www.bcas.freeuk.com/compilers.zip.)

 This is the actual compiler, not an installer.
 Simplest way to download possibly to right-click on the link, and select 'Save Link As' (depends on browser), and specify a location to put it in.